The Truth Behind Your Lack of Motivation

 I spent countless hours reading books and trawling the internet to find out why I lacked motivation.
 Maybe I was depressed?
 Nevertheless, I knew what depression felt like and this wasn’t it.
 It had to be something else.

 One thing that came up during research as a potential cause for my low motivation was hormonal imbalance.
 Specifically; low testosterone.
-Apparently, low testosterone (low T) or
+Apparently, low testosterone (low T) or hypogonadism, could cause you to feel depressed, unmotivated and feel like you no longer enjoy life.

 That was me down to a tee.